ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 session.DataStorage["C"] = ((session.DataStorage["C"] - 6) + Bitwise.RightShift(1)) ^ 3; //Subtract 6 from `C`, then multiply `C` by 2 using bitshifting, then take `C` to the power of 3

 //Update callbacks
-//Enerylink deplete pattern, Subtract 50, then set value to 0 if its lower than 0 session.DataStorage["EnergyLink"] = ((session.DataStorage["EnergyLink"] - 50) << 0) + Callback.Add((old, new) => {
+//EnergyLink deplete pattern, subtract 50, then set value to 0 if its lower than 0 session.DataStorage["EnergyLink"] = ((session.DataStorage["EnergyLink"] - 50) << 0) + Callback.Add((old, new) => {
     var actualDepleted = (float)new - (float)old; //calculate the actual change, might differ if there was less that 50 left on the server
 });